olivermarkrichman/ec2-deploy/readme.md

 # EC2-Deploy

-Mezaria's EC2-Deploy package makes it super easy to upload files to your AWS EC2 instance (or any SSH instance - only tested via AWS EC2).
+This EC2-Deploy package makes it super easy to upload files to your AWS EC2 instance (or any SSH instance - only tested via AWS EC2).
 This package can accept a couple of simple commands which will then watch your directory and automatically send the files to the desired location on your server.

 I created this as an easy way to deploy an API to EC2 as I wrote it, I couldn't see anything similar so here we are...